 After a sabbatical that involved running around New York with a Super 16 camera Kavita returned to London, to work within the start-up community.
 She helped co-found a number of award-winning start-up’s including What’sMySize.

 In 2010 Kavita was given the incredible opportunity to join The London Organising Committee of the Olympic and Paralympic Games delivering a range of award winning products in campaigns as diverse as Travel, Volunteering and Mascots.

-More recently Kavita was Regional Digital Director for a British innovations agency living in South Delhi and she is now Asian Markets Strategist for Tido Music.
-As a result last year she was invited to speak at a TedX themed Bread and Butter in Rajasthan and was inspired to write her first management book.
+More recently Kavita was Regional Digital Director for a British innovations agency living in South Delhi and now advises organisations such as Tido Music on their Asia strategy.
+As a result Kavita was invited to speak at a TedX, themed Bread and Butter in Rajasthan and was inspired to write her first management book.

-Now back in London Kavita devotes her energy to the Micro:bit Educational Foundation enabling children to be a technology invetors.
+Now back in London Kavita devotes her energy as COO to the Micro:bit Educational Foundation enabling children to be technology inventors.

 Kavita holds a Bsc(hons) Business Information Technology and MSc in Internet Technology by Research.